RichTGale/pi-stuff/README.md

 # pi-stuff

-A lot is my own stuff but maybe someone will find something useful.<br /><br />
+A lot is my own stuff but maybe someone will find something useful.
+It was for rapbian bookworm<br /><br />

 <ul>
 <li>